 It will always be easy to clean an engineered hardwood floor as it is a hard surface.
 It absorbs less dust and debris compared to carpets and other flooring options.
 So, you might actually have an easier time keeping an engineered wood floor clean than the majority of other flooring alternatives.

-Cleaning an engineered wood floor is one of the easiest ways to maintain its great look and lengthen its lifespan.
+Cleaning an engineered wood floor is one of the easiest ways to maintain its great look and lengthen its lifespan, especially when you follow the right wood floor care tips.
 However, using the wrong cleaning techniques might ruin it and lower its durability.
 Here are a few tips on how to clean engineered wood floors the right way.

 NOTE: It is easier to clean your engineered wood floors if you’ve taken precautions to prevent them from getting dirty in the first place.